Buster Posey

-Gerald Dempsey "Buster" Posey III (born March 27, 1987) is an American former professional baseball catcher.
-Posey spent his entire twelve-year Major League Baseball (MLB) career with the San Francisco Giants, from 2009 until his retirement at the conclusion of the 2021 season.
-In September 2022, Posey joined the Giants' ownership group.
+Gerald Dempsey "Buster" Posey III (born March 27, 1987) is an American baseball executive and former professional baseball catcher.
+He is currently the president of baseball operations for the San Francisco Giants of Major League Baseball (MLB).
+He spent his entire 12-year Major League Baseball (MLB) career with the Giants, from 2009 until his retirement at the conclusion of the 2021 season.
+Internationally, Posey represented the United States.
+In the 2017 World Baseball Classic (WBC), he helped win Team USA's first gold medal in a WBC tournament.

 Posey was born in Leesburg, Georgia.
 He played four sports in high school; in baseball, he excelled at hitting and pitching.
 He attended Florida State University, where he began playing the catcher and first base positions.
 He won the Golden Spikes Award and the Brooks Wallace Award in 2008.

-He was selected by the Giants with the fifth overall pick in the first round of the 2008 MLB draft.
+The Giants selected him with the fifth overall pick in the first round of the 2008 MLB draft.
 Posey made his MLB debut on September 11, 2009.
 He and Madison Bumgarner both made their Major League debuts in 2009 and established a reputation as one of the best batteries in recent MLB history.
-With the presence of then full-time catcher Bengie Molina, Posey played first base when originally called up to the majors, but became the Giants' regular catcher in June 2010 when Molina was traded to the Texas Rangers.

-As a rookie, he finished with a .305 batting average, 18 home runs, and 67 runs batted in.
+As a rookie, Posey finished with a .305 batting average, 18 home runs, and 67 runs batted in.
 He caught every inning of the playoffs as the Giants won the 2010 World Series.
 He was named the NL Rookie of the Year.
 In 2011, after he was severely injured in a collision with the Florida Marlins' Scott Cousins at home plate, Posey missed most of the year.
-The collision is widely seen as pushing Major League Baseball to adopt rule 7.13 in regards to blocking the plate prior to the 2014 season, informally known as the "Buster Posey Rule."

-Posey returned from his injury in 2012 and posted perhaps one of the greatest individual comeback season in sports history.
-He caught Matt Cain's perfect game, batted .336 to win the 2012 NL batting title and was voted the 2012 NL MVP.
+The collision is widely seen as pushing Major League Baseball to adopt rule 7.13 regarding blocking the plate prior to the 2014 season, informally known as the "Buster Posey Rule".
+Posey returned from his injury in 2012 and caught Matt Cain's perfect game, batted .336 to win the 2012 NL batting title and was voted the 2012 NL MVP.
 He won his second World Series that year, as the Giants swept the Detroit Tigers in four games.
 In 2013, Posey signed a franchise-record eight-year, $167 million contract extension with the Giants.
 He won his third World Series the following year as the Giants defeated the Kansas City Royals.
 Posey is the second player in MLB history, after Pete Rose, to win the Rookie of the Year, a League MVP, and three World Series championships.

 Posey played in four no-hitters in his career, catching three of them.
 In 2016, he won a Gold Glove Award.
 In 2019, the Johnny Bench Award was renamed the Buster Posey Award, which honors college baseball's top NCAA Division I catcher.
+After opting out of the shortened 2020 MLB season due to the COVID-19 pandemic, Posey led the Giants to a franchise-record 107 wins in his final season in 2021.

+In September 2022, Posey joined the Giants' ownership group and two years later became their president of baseball operations.